paulEtse/PIR/readme.md

 - The machine learning algo can be choose too.
 The simulation time is 250s.
 The values are affected during the time interval attack_start and attack_end.
 ### Benchmark
-The benchmark is the simulink app that is going to run simulation. it is designed by [[1]](#1).
+The benchmark (CHEM_FULL_BENCHMARK.slx) is the simulink app that is going to run simulation. it is designed by [[1]](#1).
 We modified it to get someting suitable to our system.
-### Machine learning
+### Machine learning (ML)
-The machine learning block must analyse system's behaviour to detect if there is an attack.
+The machine learning block must analyse system's behaviour to detect if there is an attack. all ML models are in the ml folder.

 ## Contact
 For any question you can contact :